ahmednagahms-dot/Project-HTML5-CSS3/README.md

 # 🎨 Project-HTML5-CSS3

-A sleek, modern, and fully responsive web layout built from scratch.
-This project focuses on utilizing pure, modern semantic HTML5 markup and custom CSS3 styling to deliver a pixel-perfect user experience across all devices without relying on any external CSS frameworks.
+A sleek, modern, and fixed-layout web interface built from scratch.
+This project focuses on utilizing pure semantic HTML5 markup and custom CSS3 styling to deliver a pixel-perfect, static user experience tailored for desktop displays, without relying on any external CSS frameworks.

 🎨 **Live Demo:** [View Project-HTML5-CSS3 Live](https://ahmednagahms-dot.github.io/Project-HTML5-CSS3/)